-Held every four years, the Rugby World Cup will take place in Japan for the first time in 2019, one year before another quadrennial sporting event will be hosted in Japan, the Tokyo 2020 Summer Olympics.
-The Rugby World Cup will be held from September 20 to November 1, 2019 at twelve stadiums spread across the country from Hokkaido to Kyushu:
+Held every four years, the Rugby World Cup will take place in Japan for the first time in 2019.
+Twenty teams will be playing 48 matches at twelve stadiums spread across the country from Hokkaido to Kyushu:

 Capital of Hokkaido and Japan's fifth largest city, Sapporo is no stranger to hosting international sporting events.
 The Olympic Winter Games were held here in 1972, and Sapporo Dome, where some Rugby World Cup 2019 matches will be played, was also a venue in the 2002 FIFA World Cup.
 The vibrant city offers a variety of delicious eats, entertainment and plenty of sightseeing attractions.

 Sapporo Dome: 10 minute walk from Fukuzumi Station on the Toho Subway Line

 Kamaishi is home to one of the greatest rugby teams in Japanese history.
 The Shinnittetsu Kamaishi Rugby Club won the national championship seven years in a row from 1979-85, and its team members were known as the "Ironmen of the North".
 The newly completed stadium serves as a memorial of the 2011 tsunami that devastated Kamaishi and the Tohoku Region.

 Kamaishi Recovery Memorial Stadium: 5 minute walk from Unosumai Station along the Sanriku Railway or 25 minute shuttle bus ride from Kamaishi Station